Tensor Program Optimization with Probabilistic Programs: Related Work

 Tensor Program Transformations are proposed by many prior works, such as Halide~\cite{ragan2013halide}, TVM~\cite{chen2018tvm}, Tiramisu~\cite{baghdadi2019tiramisu} and TACO~\cite{kjolstad2017tensor, senanayake2020scheduling}.
 Note that all the previous transformation languages are deterministic and cannot be directly used for search space construction, meaning that they have to introduce a separate programming model to express a search space.
 This paper makes a simple but powerful generalization to domain-specific probabilistic language.
 The resulting abstraction enables a unified approach to deterministic transformation and search space construction.

 Black-box optimization has been adopted in high-performance computing libraries~\cite{frigo1998fftw,atlas2005atlas}.
-Recent advances in automatic tensor program optimization brought a rich set of techniques to accelerate search through better cost modeling~\cite{chen2018learning, baghdadi2021deep,ryu2021metatune, zheng2021tenset} and learning-based search~\cite{ahn2020chameleon,li2020adatune, adams2019learning, haj2020protuner}.
+Recent advances in automatic tensor program optimization brought a rich set of techniques to accelerate search through better cost modeling~\cite{chen2018learning, baghdadi2021deep,ryu2021metatune} and learning-based search~\cite{ahn2020chameleon,li2020adatune, adams2019learning, haj2020protuner, zheng2021tenset}, which could be incorporated into \MetaSchedule{} search.
 Different variations of pre-defined search spaces have also been proposed that couple with the automatic tensor program optimization frameworks~\cite{chen2018learning, zheng2020ansor, adams2019learning}.
 Polyhedral model~\cite{vasilache2018tensor,baghdadi19tiramisu,vasilache2006polyhedral} is one useful way to construct a rich pre-defined search space.
 This paper focuses on modular search space construction and provides orthogonal contributions to these prior works.

 Probabilistic programming language is a powerful abstraction for incorporating domain knowledge and probabilistic inference.
 There are many general-purpose probabilistic languages, such as Church~\cite{goodman2012church}, Stan~\cite{carpenter2017stan}, Pyro~\cite{bingham2019pyro}, NumPyro~\cite{phan2019composable}, PyMC3~\cite{salvatier2016probabilistic} and Edward~\cite{tran2018simple}.
 This paper proposes a domain-specific probabilistic language for tensor program optimization with specializations such as tensor program analysis that would otherwise be opaque to the previous systems.
 Our learning-driven search can be viewed as an application of previous works~\cite{yang2014generating,ritchie2016c3,wingate2011lightweight, pmlr-v119-zhou20e} that use tracing to divide programs into subprograms with fixed support.
-We focus on MAP inference problem where the posterior depends on an unknown cost function.
+We focus on the MAP inference problem where the posterior depends on an unknown cost function.
 We solve the problem through a learned cost-model-driven evolutionary search over traces and with validation.

 Automatic neural program synthesis ~\cite{chen2021latent, gupta2020synthesize, chen2018executionguided} has seen large progress recently.
 Alphacode~\cite{li2022competition} builds a system that can output creative and sound solutions to problems that require deeper-level human understanding.
 These approaches generate abstract syntax trees (ASTs) that can be incorrect and use input-output pairs to filter out those erroring programs.
 Our compiler approach requires us to ensure the correctness of all transformations.
 However, some ideas like validation after creation might be reusable.